enhance42/clang/docs/2024/psets/1/README.md

 What to Do
 ----------

-Run the 4 commands in `Terminal` to download the tasks.
+Run the 5 commands in `Terminal` to download the tasks.

     cd
+    source .scuts
     ewget psets/1/mctall.zip
     unzip mctall.zip
     rm mctall.zip